freyste/freyste.github.io/ongoing.md

 The three projects I am currently working on as decided by the Wheel Decide wheel are:

-- Archery score of 210
+- Build a Hydroponics system

-- Put on 20 lbs of muscle
+- Learn to Handstand

 - Learn how to tell the hour of the night by the stars